jonnitto/neos-deployer/README.md

 ## Hoster

-Currently, there are settings for these hoster:
+Currently, there are settings for these hosters:

 - [proServer from punkt.de](documentation/proServer.md)
 - [Uberspace](documentation/Uberspace.md)